symphorien/nixseparatedebuginfod/README.md

 ### On NixOS

 A NixOS module is provided for your convenience in `./module.nix`.
-This module provides a version of `gdb` compiled with `debuginfod` support, so you should uninstall `gdb` from other source (`nix-env`, `home-manager`).
+This module provides a version of `gdb` compiled with `debuginfod` support, so you should uninstall `gdb` from other sources (`nix-env`, `home-manager`).
-As the module sets an environment variable, you need to log out/lo gin again or reboot for it to work.
+As the module sets an environment variable, you need to log out/log in again or reboot for it to work.

 #### Pure stable nix